Policy 7100 Implementation Procedures - Family and Medical Leave

 -

-FMLA limits the leave that may be taken by spouses who work for the same employer to a combined total of 12 work weeks during any 12-month period of leave taken for the birth of a child, to care for the child after birth, for bonding with the child, or for placement for adoption or foster care of a child.
+FMLA limits the leave that may be taken by spouses who work for the same employer to a combined total of 12 work weeks during any 12-month period of leave taken for the birth of the employee’s child, the adoption of a child by the employee, or the placement of a foster child with the employee, and to bond with the newborn child within one (1) year of birth, adoption, or placement.

 -